 Good gas fire logs are made of simulated wood so they don't actually burn.
 They give the illusion of burning because of the gas flames surrounding them.

-You can choose between realistic looking flame media including ceramic logs, stones, rocks, quartz or coals.
+You can choose between different types of gas fires realistic looking flame media including ceramic logs, stones, rocks, quartz or coals.

 They may be real or simulated.